syeda-f/GEIT_3351_PMU_Mentor/README.md

 Python 3.x must be installed on your system
 - To check if Python is installed, open your terminal/command prompt and type `python --version` or `python3 --version`

-## Installation & Configuration
-1. Download: Save the file SP_Project.py to a directory of your choice.
-2. Dependencies: This program uses only Python standard libraries (`math`, `sys`, `operator`).
-No external `pip` installations are required.
-3. Permissions (Linux/macOS): If you wish to run the script directly as an executable, you may need to grant execution permissions:
-                                  `chmod +x SP_ Project.py`

 ## How to Run
 Open your terminal or command prompt, navigate to the folder containing the file, and run one of the following commands: